TianK003/stop-sign-detection/README.md

 > `quantization_input_type` must be `uint8` for the H7 app.
 Setting `int8` compiles but
 > the H7 image path delivers uint8 pixels, so inference receives garbage.
 The most
 > expensive footgun in the OD path.

-> [!CAUTION]
-> Never use custom k-means anchors when fine-tuning from a pretrained checkpoint.
-The
-> pretrained output layer is calibrated for specific anchors; replacing them causes
-> unbounded logit drift that poisons int8 PTQ (87 % → 5–18 % retention).
-Stick with the
-> modelzoo defaults parsed at `object_detection/tf/src/utils/parse_config.py:449-453`.

 > [!NOTE]
 > Windows long-path limit (256 chars) can break MLflow logging deep inside Hydra output